willicc/fishingfrenzy-bot/README.md

-# 🎣 Fishing Frenzy Automation Toolkit 🤖
+# 🎣 Fishing Frenzy Automation Toolkit | Thanks To Bingo Crypto 🤖

 This is an automation toolkit designed specifically for the Fishing Frenzy web game, containing two core scripts: